 "In markets with tight margins, such as fruit and vegetables, payments in local currency can make a difference"

-Regardless of whether the imports are blueberries from Peru, avocados from Mexico or strawberries from Egypt, StoneX's Jerome de Graaf notes that financial transactions are still very often paid for in “major” currencies such as the euro and the dollar.
-“It may look like you've done a good deal on it, but you lose money due to conversion costs, as you're completely at the mercy of the local bank's whims.
-Considering how tight margins are in the produce sector, it hurts a lot to have to lose a few cents like that, as that small percentage can make the difference between making a profit and suffering a loss.”
+Regardless of whether the imports are blueberries from Peru, avocados from Mexico or strawberries from Egypt, Jerome de Graaf of StoneX notes that financial transactions are still very often paid in “main” currencies, such as the euro and the dollar.
+“It may seem like you've made a good deal out of it, but you lose money due to conversion costs as you are completely at the mercy of the whims of the local bank.
+"Given how tight the margins are in the fruit and vegetable sector, it hurts a lot to have to lose a few cents like that, as that small percentage can make the difference between making a profit and suffering a loss."

 Network of banking correspondents

-StoneX is specialized in cross-border payments to less common currencies.
-“One of our strengths is our network of correspondent banks.
-When you want to convert currencies, you have to be able to change at all times.
+StoneX specializes in cross-border payments in less common currencies. «One of our strengths is our network of correspondent banks.
+When you want to convert currencies, you have to be able to change them at all times.
 Not all banks can do that.
-When you don't have such a contact, you have to look for a bank that can.
-We maintain a direct relationship with local banks in Africa, Asia and Latin America to offer the best local currency exchange rate at all times and make payments on the ideal date for the currency,” says Jerome.
+When you don't have a contact like that, you have to look for a bank that can.
+We maintain a direct relationship with local banks in Africa, Asia and Latin America to offer the best exchange rate in the local currency at all times and make payments on the ideal date for the currency,” says Jerome.

-"We already have 30 years of experience in transactions to emerging markets and we make payments in more than 140 currencies to 180 countries."
-In addition to international banks, many charitable foundations use our network, as do increasingly more food importers and exporters, including fresh produce dealers,” says StoneX's Benelux sales manager.
+"We already have 30 years of experience in transactions in emerging markets and make payments in more than 140 currencies to 180 countries."
+In addition to international banks, our network is used by many charitable foundations, as well as more and more food importers and exporters, including fresh produce traders,” says the StoneX sales director in Benelux.

 Local entity in Brazil

-“We also offer our services for local payments in emerging markets, such as companies with production plants, where payments have to be made in local currency for maintenance, machinery and labor, for example. .
-However, these transactions are still very often made in euros and only later are they converted to the local currency.
-Paying in local currency can easily save 1-4%.
-Therefore, take a good look at their costs in local currency and in euros when you request an invoice, and do not hesitate to ask us a question”.
+"We also offer our services for local payments in emerging markets, such as for companies that have production plants, where payments have to be made in the local currency for maintenance, machinery and labor, for example .
+However, these transactions are still very often made in euros and only then converted into the local currency.
+Paying in local currency can easily save between 1 and 4%.
+Therefore, take a good look at their costs in local currency and in euros when you request an invoice, and do not hesitate to ask us a question.

 Previous article